SoftUni/Programming-Basics-Book-CSharp-EN/README.md

  * License: **CC-BY-NC-SA**
  * Source code: https://github.com/SoftUni/Programming-Basics-Book-CSharp-EN

-Have a nice reading and do not forget to **sign-up** for the [**Practical Free Course "Programming Basics"**](https://softuni.bg/apply) comming tegether with this book because **programming is learned with practice**, code writing and solving of many, many problems, not just by reading!
+Enjoy reading and do not forget to **sign up** for the [**Practical Free Course "Programming Basics"**](https://softuni.bg/apply) coming together with this book, because **programming is learned by practice**, code writing and solving many, many problems, not just by reading!